-The Americans for Disabilities Act General Guidelines (2010)
+The Americans for Disabilities Act General Guidelines (2010, PDF)

 require that "an assistive listening system shall be provided" in assembly areas that have audio amplification.
 One in four assistive listening receivers must be "hearing-aid compatible"---but this requirement is waived for facilities "served by an induction loop."